osquery/foundation/docs/office-hours/20191112_meeting_notes.md

 After some discussion, we think we should just add the command line flag to target the old SDK.
 * This would bring back older OS support.
-There's value in providing tools with visibility on older platforms
+There's value in providing tools with visibility on older platforms.
-* The best way to fix this is to move libraries to the source layer (ongoing)
+* The best way to fix this is to move libraries to the source layer (ongoing).
-* The libraries are pretty isolated, unlikely to have shared global state
+* The libraries are pretty isolated, unlikely to have shared global state.
-* The risk of problems is smaller than the benefit
+* The risk of problems is smaller than the benefit.

 ### User warnings -- #6001